Chow Chow

 Are Chow Chows good with children?

-They can be good with children if raised with them, but their independent nature means they are not typically playful in the way other breeds are.
+They can be good with children if raised with them, but their independent nature means they are not typically playful or tolerant of rough handling.

 Do they require a lot of exercise?

-They require moderate daily exercise, but they are not high-energy dogs and are generally content with walks.
+They require moderate daily exercise, but they are not high-energy dogs and are prone to overheating in hot weather.

 Are they easy to train?